The Rules Inside the Building

 Defines your governance tier.
 Permission Schemes ensure the right people always have the right access to the data they work with, scaling with confidence.

-created from that Function.
+📋 Function, that automatically apply to all ⏹️ Spaces created from that Function.
 This ensures that your business processes are executed consistently and securely.

 The Anatomy of a Permission Scheme